 - CMS.
 As a rule, a user gets several standard templates (generally, 3-6 themes, but this number can sometimes increase) after the installation of a website on hosting.
 These templates are universal.
 They have very simple design and work well for manual customization by means of code editing.
 This is a raw material for a future website, which has a well-written code.
 Almost no one and never uses it in the stock version.

 The most suitable solution is the purchase of unique design from CMS developers or any other web studio, which has partnership relations with the system.
 You can also create your own template, but you have to consider the peculiarities of the CMS code you use.
 This variant works exclusively for professionals.

-Some CMS come with extensive template collections (like WordPress, for example), but there are no many of them.
+Some CMS come with extensive template collections, but there are no many of them.
 Generally, a user needs to purchase unique templates or customize the standard ones.
 The more popular the system is, the more web studios design templates for it.
 You can also find and download free templates in the global network, but such samples are in 99% of cases spoiled by integrated external backlinks.
 It is better to buy a quality unique template from a trusted web developer.
 There is no sense in using standard designs without proper customization.
 Generally, you need money or advanced web design skills to get nice CMS design.

 - Website Builder.
 Any system of this type comes with a certain amount of templates (from a dozen and up to a thousand).
 Their quality varies a lot in different platforms, but it is still on a decent level.
 Templates of the best services impress everyone by their appeal and versatility of design approaches.
 In most cases, designs are sorted out buy themes, come with a convenient preview option and quick change in the process of designing a website.
 As a rule, you have to select the template after the registration in the system.
 A user can understand right from the start, how the readymade website may eventually look.